 - Water heater modification is necessary when hydrogen sulfide is causing an odor within the water heating system.
 Replacing the magnesium corrosion control rod with one made of aluminum or other metals usually improves the situation, however, you should check the manufacturer’s warranty on the water heater to make sure you aren’t voiding the warranty.

 Other Bad Odors & Taste In Water

 In addition to the above systems described, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
-For more on the removal of bad odors and tastes, see the link at: https://h2ocare.com/bad-odor-taste-water/.
+For more on the removal of bad odors and tastes, see the link at: https://h2ocare.com/bad-odor-taste/.
 While symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
 This will lead to an effective system recommendation and route to providing your home with excellent water quality.
-While certain minerals & contaminants can be tested on-site, health threat items like radon in water, arsenic in water, nitrates and others should be properly sampled and brought to a certified laboratory for testing that requires specialized equipment.

-H2O Care is an established full service, Massachusetts based water filtration and testing organization, originally formed in 1989, with offices in Hudson & Middleton, MA.
-See our written and published articles on common regional water problems in Water Technology Magazine by going to our website http://www.h2ocare.com, and going to the publications photo on the home page or the tab at the top of the home page.
-Contact us at email@example.com or 800-539-1100.
+H2O Care is an established full service, Massachusetts based water filtration and testing organization, originally formed in 1989, with offices in Stow, Middleton & Lakeville, MA.
+See our published articles in Water Technology Magazines at http://www.h2ocare.com, Contact us at [email protected] or 800-539-1100.